Decembrist revolution (Argentina): Coup

-General Juan Lavalle was initially neither federalist nor unitarian, but after his return he began to be influenced by the unitarians, who tried to gain him for their side.
-The bulk of the army arrived to Buenos Aires on November 26, being in a bad shape: they lacked clothing and food, they had unpaid wages since months ago, and resented the peace treaty.
-There were rumors in the city that the army would revolt against the governor Dorrego, but he dismissed those rumors.
-The leaders of the revolution met on December 1 to organize the coup, and Dorrego began to reconsider it.
-But according to the memoirs of Tomás de Iriarte, the minister Tomás Guido prevented the government from organizing a proper resistance.
-Lavalle's forces gathered in La Recoleta, and began to march at 3:30 in the morning, once he got the horses for the cavalry.
-The admiral William Brown supported the operation and prepared a naval siege of the Fort (modern Casa Rosada), but it was not needed.
+General Juan Lavalle was initially neither federalist nor unitarian, but after his return began to be influenced by the unitarians, who tried to win him for their side.
+The bulk of the army arrived to Buenos Aires on November 26, in bad shape: they lacked food and clothing, had not been paid for months, and resented the peace treaty.
+There were rumors in the city that the army would revolt against the governor Dorrego, but he initially dismissed them.
+The leaders of the revolution met on December 1 to organize the coup, and Dorrego began to be concerned.
+However, according to the memoirs of Tomás de Iriarte, the minister Tomás Guido prevented the government from organizing a proper resistance.
+Lavalle's forces gathered in La Recoleta, and began to march at 3:30 in the morning, once he obtained horses for the cavalry.
+The admiral William Brown supported the operation and prepared a naval siege of the fort (modern Casa Rosada), but it was not needed.
 Lacking any means of defense, Dorrego escaped to the countryside.
 A group of soldiers occupied the Buenos Aires Cabildo and another secured the police.
 It was unclear if the Fort would begin a resistance, but once the departure of Dorrego was known, the revolutionaries claimed victory and played a military march.

-The disputes between the revolutionaries began immediately: Lavalle had promised to be just the military leader of the operation, but now he intended to be appointed governor.
-A voting organized in the Cabildo by the military, attended only by supporters of the coup, proclaimed Lavalle interim governor, and the military forces in the Fort gave up the resistance at 13:00, accepting Lavalle's rule.
+The disputes between the revolutionaries began immediately: Lavalle had promised to be just the military leader of the operation, but now he sought to be appointed governor.
+A vote set up in the Cabildo by the military, attended only by supporters of the coup, proclaimed Lavalle interim governor, and the military forces in the fort surrendered at 13:00, accepting Lavalle's rule.
 The Hall of Representatives, the legislature of Buenos Aires, was closed.

 There was no active resistance in the city.
-Lacking leadership, several groups of federals left the city and sought the help of the rancher Juan Manuel de Rosas to organize the resistance against the coup.
+Lacking leadership, several groups of federals left the city and sought the help of the rancher Juan Manuel de Rosas to coordinate the resistance against the coup.
 According to Iriarte's memoirs, Lavalle was informed that all the countryside was against the coup, so he appointed William Brown interim governor and left the city with 600 cuirassiers.
-Dorrego met with Rosas on December 6, and the unitarian Gregorio Aráoz de Lamadrid met them a pair of days later, proposing peace negotiations.
+Dorrego met with Rosas on December 6, and the unitarian Gregorio Aráoz de Lamadrid met them two days later, proposing peace negotiations.
 According to Lamadrid's memoirs, Rosas initially rejected the proposal, considering Lavalle an outlaw, but finally agreed to send delegates to negotiate.